-Usually the owner (contractor/client) of the project decides on the estimates and asks the bidders to bid of each element of the project.
+Usually, the owner (contractor/client) of the project decides on the estimates and asks the bidders to bid of each element of the project.

 This is a good approach when different project units require different expertise to complete.

-In this method, the services provider should offer a detailed schedule and the resource allocation for the project.
+In this method, the service provider should offer a detailed schedule and the resource allocation for the project.
 Apart from that, all the costs should be properly listed and should be reported to the contractor periodically.

-The payments maybe paid by the contractor at a certain frequency (such as monthly, quarterly) or by the end of milestones.
+The payments may be paid by the contractor at a certain frequency (such as monthly, quarterly) or by the end of milestones.

 Incentive contracts are usually used when there is some level of uncertainty in the project cost.
 Although there are nearly-accurate estimations, the technological challenges may impact on the overall resources as well as the effort.

-There are three cost factors in an Incentive contract; target price, target profit, and the maximum cost.
+There are three cost factors in an Incentive contract; target price, target profit and the maximum cost.